 Ride-sharing giant Uber has signed a deal with Volvo to develop self-driving vehicles together.
 Volvo will build the car - and Volvo is known for its high levels of safety - and Uber will then take it, tinker with it and put it on the roads in the form of a self-driving taxi.

 Nissan is another car manufacturer looking into self-driving cabs, and has begun trialling its Easy Ride service in Yokohama, Japan.
-The plan is to have a fully-fledged autonomous taxi service up and running in time for the 2020 Tokyo Olympics.
+The plan is to have a fully-fledged autonomous taxi service up and running in time for the Tokyo Olympics this year.

 As we mentioned, Tesla also wants your car to be capable of being a self-driving taxi when you're not using it.